awsdocs/aws-codedeploy-user-guide/doc_source/getting-started-create-service-role.md

  `ec2:RunInstances`
  `ec2:CreateTags`
  `iam:PassRole`
- For more information, see [Create a Service Role](#getting-started-create-service-role) and [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.
+ For more information, see [Step 3: Create a Service Role](#getting-started-create-service-role) and [Creating a Launch Template for an Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-launch-template.html)\.

 For Amazon ECS deployments, if you want full access to support services, attach the **AWSCodeDeployRoleForECS** policy\.
 It provides the permissions for your service role to:
 +  Read, update, and delete Amazon ECS task sets\.